 Physics Layers

 Physics layers provide a method for filtering collisions between colliders.
-They are also used by sensors to filter which colliders should be detected.
-Each layer must have a unique name, but a layer can be assigned to many different colliders.
+They are also used by sensors, to filter the colliders that can be detected by the sensor.
+Each layer must have a unique name, although the same layer can be assigned to many different colliders.
 You can specify all the layers that should interact with any given layer.
-If a layer isn’t set for a collider/sensor then it is assigned the default layer, which interacts with all layers.
+If a layer isn’t set for a collider/sensor, then it is assigned the default layer, which interacts with all layers.

 Sensors